 'The impression that we are judged as sinners or saints in our acts is nothing more than an unavailing effort to impose guilt and opprobrium, as a justifiable reason to cleanse the spirit and body from wickedness and incapacitate our will'.

-'In philosophy we are taught that good and bad are natural characteristics of our dispositions, and subsequently, good or bad is not defined by our shame and guilt, instead, by our deeds committed that represent our inner soul knowingly'.
+'In philosophy we are taught that good and bad are natural characteristics of our dispositions.
+Consequently, good or bad is not defined by our shame and guilt, instead, by our deeds committed that represent our inner soul knowingly'.

 'As human beings, we can be ethical in our virtues and at the same time regardful of our defects.
 That is to say, we can demonstrate the benevolence of our soul, and the deficiency of our mind, when applied to actions and judgments we undertake of our idiosyncrasy'.